-Mr. Sun Xiao Nian (孫小年), aged 53, joined the Company as an independent non-executive Director in May 2009.
+Mr. Sun Xiao Nian (孫小年), aged 54, joined the Company as an independent non-executive Director in May 2009.
 He obtained his master degree in automobiles and transport from 吉林工業大學 (Jilin University of Technology), currently part of the Jilin University.
 He then further obtained his doctor degree in transportation planning and management from Tongji University.
 He is a senior engineer of professor's level accredited by the 廣東省人事廳 (Guangdong Province Personnel Bureau) in 2003 and a registered consultant engineer accredited by the Ministry of Personnel of the PRC.
 He is now the vice chief engineer and the head of technical consultation centre of the China Academy of Transportation Sciences.

-Mr. Chu Kin Wang, Peleus (朱健宏) aged 53, joined the Company as an independent non-executive Director in May 2009.
+Mr. Chu Kin Wang, Peleus (朱健宏) aged 54, joined the Company as an independent non-executive Director in May 2009.
 He obtained his master degree in business administration from the University of Hong Kong.
 Mr. Chu is a Certified Public Accountant of Hong Kong Institute of Certified Public Accountant, a fellow member of the Association Chartered Certified Accountants and an associate of Hong Kong Institute of Company Secretary and The Institute of Chartered Secretaries and Administrators.
-Mr. Chu is a director of Chinese People Holdings Company Limited, Tianli Holdings Group Limited (formerly named as EYANG Holdings (Group) Co., Limited, Mingfa Group (International) Company Limited, China First Capital Group Limited and Flyke International Holdings Ltd., all of which are companies listed on the Main Board of The Stock Exchange of Hong Kong Limited (formerly named as SkyNet Group Limited), all of which are companies listed on the Growth Enterprise Market of Stock Exchange.
+Mr. Chu is a director of Chinese People Holdings Company Limited, Tianli Holdings Group Limited (formerly named as EYANG Holdings (Group) Co., Limited, Mingfa Group (International) Company Limited, China First Capital Group Limited and Flyke International Holdings Ltd., all of which are companies listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+He is also a director of Madison Wine Holdings Limited and Super Robotics Limited (formerly named as SkyNet Group Limited), all of which are companies listed on GEM of Stock Exchange.